 This email list growth was a major component of a massive product launch we undertook this past winter.
 In the lead-up to the launch of our Instagram Domination 2.0 course, we doubled down on our goal to rapidly grow our email list.
-In this article I’m going to reveal to you the exact tactics we used and how we employed them in order to explode our mailing list.
+In this article I’m going to reveal to you the exact tactics we used and how we employed them in order to grow our mailing list.

 Fair warning, I spill all of our secrets in this piece, so buckle up, because there is a lot of information to take in here.